 192.168.2.2:4002 192.168.2.3:4002 120.5.3.2:4002

-To start the LANforge server on a 'Both' system double click both the LANforge Manager and LANforge Data Generator shortcuts.
+To start the LANforge server on a 'Both' system double click both the LANforge Manager AND LANforge Data Generator shortcuts.

 Likewise, a Manager only node will only require the LANforge Manager shorcut executed while a Resource node will only require running the LANforge Data Generator shortcut.

-NOTE: Windows Vista and Windows 7 users must run the LANforge Manager, LANforge Data Generator and usually the LANforge GUI as administrator for a LANforge system to function properly.
 The shortcut properties should be modified to run as administrator: right-click on the shortcut icon, select Properties and click the Advanced button.
 Select 'Run as administrator' then click OK on both the Advanced Properties and LANforge Manager (or LANforge Data Generator) Properties windows.

 Follow these instructions to upgrade your LANforge Server from an existing Linux installation.
 Some Example Configurations are listed in the Installing LANforge Server on Linux section.